memsql/S2-JDBC-Connector/README.md

 ## Extended types support

-Starting with SingleStore database version 8.7.1, extended types metadata is supported.
+SingleStore supports extended types metadata starting from database version 8.7.1.
+Enable the `enable_extended_types_metadata` session engine variable to use extended types in SingleStore.
+By default, support for extended types is disabled for backward compatibility and the database uses the standard data type format.
 This feature can be enabled using the `enable_extended_types_metadata` session variable.
 By default, this variable is set to false for backward compatibility, meaning the system will use the standard data type format.